-Aluminum is the material I prefer, since it’s thicker and more durable.
-Pans made from this material seem to hold up better in the long run, and it’s possible to avoid scuffs and discoloration (as long as they stay out of the dishwasher).
+Aluminum is the material that’s preferred by many cooks, since it’s thick, durable, and affordable.
+Pans made from this material seem to hold up well in the long run, and it’s possible to avoid scuffs and discoloration, as long as you keep them out of the dishwasher.
 It’s also known for heating up evenly and uniformly.

 If you go with this option, it’s important that you use some kind of barrier between the food and the pan, such as cooking oil or parchment paper, as food will get stuck to the bottom if you’re not careful.

 I prefer to use silicone and fiberglass baking mats such as the French-made Silpat shown above.
-Baking mats like these can be used thousands of times and make clean up a breeze.
+Baking mats like these can be used thousands of times before you’ll need to replace them, and they make cleanup a breeze.